sutd-visual-computing-group/google-streetview-gis-stack/README.md

 ## Acknowledgements

 This work was done by Keshigeyan Chandrasegaran (Information Systems Design and Technology) during his time at [Temasek Laboratories, Singapore University of Technology and Design](https://temasek-labs.sutd.edu.sg/).
 Please contact him at keshigeyan@sutd.edu.sg regarding any further questions.

+## Data Access

+We do not publish the final retrieved Google Street View meta-data since it contains sensitive information.
+If you require these data for your research, please contact Keshigeyan (keshigeyan@sutd.edu.sg) / Tran Ngoc-Trung (ngoctrung_tran@sutd.edu.sg).